davidtwco/rfcs/text/0000-build-std/1-background.md

 exposes the index over HTTP and allows Cargo to avoid Cargo having a local copy of the whole index, which has become quite large for crates.io.

-Each crates in the registry has a JSON file, following [a defined schema][cargo-json-schema].
-Crates may refer to those in other registries, but all crates in the dependency graph must exist in a registry.
+Each crate in the registry has a JSON file, following [a defined schema][cargo-json-schema].
+Crates may refer to those in other registries, but all non-`path`/`git` crates in the dependency graph must exist in a registry.
 As the registry index drives the building of Cargo's dependency graph, all crates that end up in the dependency graph must be present a registry.

 Registries can have different policies for what crates are accepted.
 For example, crates.io does not permit publishing packages named `std` or `core` but